 We are at the beginning of what will be the most productive era in pharmaceutical history.
 The combination of autonomous AI agents, massive biological datasets, and modern software engineering practices is creating a new class of biotech company—one that can pursue dozens of drug programs simultaneously at a fraction of the traditional cost.

 The question is no longer whether AI will transform drug discovery.
-The question is how fast.
+The practical question is which teams can pair AI speed with scientific discipline, regulatory clarity, and enough humility to learn from the data.